-Meatloaf has the ability to take leftover meat and vegetables and reconstruct them into an economical and delicious dish.
-This transformative power has made meatloaf a culinary staple in hundreds of countries.
+Meatloaf is an economical and delicious dish, and is a culinary staple in hundreds of countries.
 People have been eating some form of meatloaf for thousands of years; one of the oldest surviving Roman cookbooks, Apicius, contains a recipe for meatloaf.
 American meatloaf, a relative newcomer, is generally served with a sauce or relish.
-In our case, we’re serving our meatloaf with a classic sauce of ketchup, worcestershire, and brown sugar.
+We’re serving our meatloaf with a classic sauce of ketchup, Worcestershire, and brown sugar.
 Sous vide may be an unconventional cooking method for meatloaf, but it ensures that the finished dish is moist and flavorful – never dry.
 The finished meatloaf is brushed with sauce and then broiled until browned and bubbling.
-Alongside our meatloaf we are serving creamy garlic mashed potatoes and crisp green beans.

 Meatloaf with Parmesan Mashed Potatoes and Green Beans